Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 ### 4.1 Reconstruction Error Graph

 - **What It Shows:**
-  This graph plots the reconstruction error when using an `"autoencoder"`.
+  This graph plots the reconstruction error when using the `"unsupervised"` model.
 - **How to Interpret:**
   - **Low Reconstruction Error:** Suggests that the autoencoder recognizes the player's behavior as normal relative to your training data.
   - **High Reconstruction Error:** May indicate the randomness of normal player behavior.
 Frequent spikes may indicate poor training data or a cheating player.
 - **Use Case:**
   This method is generally easier and ideal as it requires only negative training data.

-### 4.2 Accumulated Prediction Loss Graph
+### 4.2 Targeted Class Confidence Graph

 - **What It Shows:**
-  This graph plots the prediction loss when using a `"predictor"`.
+  This graph presents the `"supervised"` model’s confidence (or probability) that the player is cheating.
 - **How to Interpret:**
-  - **Low Prediction Loss:** Indicates that the player is performing a predictable behavior pattern.
-  - **High Prediction Loss:** May signal that the model is struggling to capture the underlying patterns in the data, or that the player is augmenting their inputs.
-- **Use Case:**
-  This method allows you to use a supervised approach to identify specific cheating patterns.

-### 4.3 Targeted Class Confidence Graph

-- **What It Shows:**
-  This graph presents the model’s confidence (or probability) for a specific target class when using a `"classifier"`.
-- **How to Interpret:**
-  - **High Confidence:** When the model assigns a high probability to the targeted class, it reflects the model's certainty of it being that class.
-  - **Low Confidence:** A lower value might indicate uncertainty or that the input data aligns with normal player behavior.
+  The higher the graph, the higher the confidence that the player is cheating.
+You may want to determine a threshold for automatic flagging.
 - **Use Case:**
   As a supervised approach, this is useful for when you can isolate and identify specific cheating input patterns.